zakklundin/First-game/README.md

 Collect red triangles that fall from the sky.
 Sometimes, on medium and hard difficulties, an apple falls from the sky, and Srek wants apples to land on his lawn.
 Collecting apples will result in losing a point, while letting them land on ground adds a point.

 ## Controls
+Mouse left-click: Click buttons in menus
-r: restart
+R: Force restart
-Escape: pause
+Escape: Pause game (only during gameplay)
-left arrow: move left
+Left arrow: Move left (only during gameplay)
-right arrow: move right
+Right arrow: Move right (only during gameplay)

 ## Credits
-Music: Royalty Free Music from Bensound "EPIC"
+Music: Royalty Free Music from Bensound: "Funny Song"
 Apple: SeekPNG
 Trash bag: TopPNG

-## Todo
+## Future improvements
 - Scoreboard with all time high-scores?
 - Sound effects?
 - Nicer graphics and images?
 - Draw a better "Srek"?
-- FPS counter
+- Add different modes, other